Higherings/AutoComputeOptimizer/README.md

 - *Time*, specify at what time the changes to the EC2 Instances will occur (downtime requiered) (UTC 24 hours syntax)

-- *Recommendation Type*, specify which kind of recommendations to apply: Underprovisioned, Overprovisioned, Both
+- *Default Recommendation Type*, specify which kind of recommendations to apply: Underprovisioned, Overprovisioned, Both

 - *Tolerable Risk*, select the maximum tolerable Risk of the recommendation to apply